Safe-Guard Equine Dewormer (25 g)This page contains information on Safe-Guard Equine Dewormer (25 g) for veterinary use.

 Safe-Guard Equine Dewormer (25 g) Indications

-WARNING: Do not use in horses intended for food.
+OTHER WARNINGS: Do not use in horses intended for human consumption.

-Safe-Guard® (fenbendazole) Paste 10% is administered orally at a rate of 2.3 mg/lb (5 mg/kg) for the control of large strongyles, small strongyles, and pinworms.
-One syringe will deworm a 1,100 lb horse.
 For foals and weanlings (less than 18 months of age) where ascarids are a common problem, the recommended dose is 4.6 mg/lb (10 mg/kg); one syringe will deworm a 550 lb horse.
+For the control of large strongyles, small strongyles, and pinworms, the recommended dose is 2.3 mg/lb (5 mg/kg).

-For control of encysted early third stage (hypobiotic), late third stage and fourth stage cyathostome larvae, and fourth stage larvae of Strongylus vulgaris, the recommended dose is 4.6 mg/lb (10 mg/kg) daily for 5 consecutive days; administer one syringe for each 550 lbs body weight per day.
+For control of hypobiotic (encysted early 3rd stage), late 3rd stage, and 4th stage cyathostome larvae, 4th stage Strongylus vulgaris larvae, the recommended dose is 4.6 mg/lb (10 mg/kg) daily for 5 consecutive days; administer one syringe for each 550 lb body weight per day.

 Directions For Use